joekelly10/Svelte-GPT/README.md

+# Customisation

+- Change `/static/img/avatar.png` to your own avatar _(Tip: You can use `git update-index --assume-unchanged static/img/avatar.png` to ignore the change if you're developing)._

 # Please Note

 This isn't finished, production ready code - it's a personal project that I originally had no intention of sharing.
 I could be persuaded to develop it properly, but it works for my needs and I'm currently focused on other things!